 Anyone who moves to Germany, or move to another city inside Germany, should register their name and residential address at the Residents’ Registration Office ("Einwohnermeldeamt", "Bürgeramt" or "Bürgerbüro") within two weeks.
 If you don't register or do it too late, you might have to pay a fine.
 If you are an asylum seeker in Germany, you should be additionally registered at a PIK station.

-In principle, not only fugitives but all those who come to Germany and want to stay longer than three months, have to register ("Anmeldung") their residential address with the German authorities after two weeks.
-Even if you are not a refugee, you still must contact local authorities such as "Einwohnermeldeamt" or "Bürgeramt", as the Federal Registration Law (BMG) specifies.
+In principle, all those who come to Germany and want to stay longer than three months, have to register ("Anmeldung") their residential address with the German authorities after two weeks.
+You can do so in person at local offices of "Einwohnermeldeamt" or "Bürgeramt" you find on melderegister-auskunft.de.